dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 <i>Golden Globe Award for Best Original Score.</i>

 And he won an award for writing music to accompany my life.
+It really was a show.
+Incredible.

 <i>Graves, Michael.</i>